erikerlandson/coulomb/docs/coulomb-pureconfig.md

 ## Integer Values

-In coulomb, conversion operations on integer values are considered to be [truncating][truncating conversions].
+In coulomb, conversion operations on integer values are considered to be truncating conversions.
 They may lose precision due to integer truncation.
-Truncating conversions are generally explicit only, because this loss of precision is numerically unsafe.
+Truncating conversions are generally not supported in coulomb, because this loss of precision is numerically unsafe.

 In pureconfig I/O, however, there is no way to explicitly invoke a truncating conversion.